 Data from the U.S. Census American Community Survey indicates that, on average, Black Virginians have lower incomes than white Virginians.
 In 2019, the average annual income for Black Virginians was \$28,000, in comparison to \$45,000 for white Virginians.
 Although these decisions within the juvenile justice system are ultimately made by judges (sidebar), they can be influenced by several factors-one of which may be the quality of legal representation youth receive.
 As discussed in Chapter 3, some youth in Virginia are not receiving quality attorney representation, particularly those represented by court-appointed attorneys.
-Because Black youth are more likely to come from low-income families (sidebar), they are therefore more likely to be represented by court-appointed attorneys.
-Although there is currently no comprehensive data in Virginia on the type of attorney representation youth receive, limited available data suggests that Black youth are more likely than white youth to be represented by court-appointed counsel and less likely to retain their own attorney.
+Because Black youth are more likely to come from low income families (sidebar), they are therefore more likely to be represented by court-appointed attorneys.
+Although there is currently no comprehensive data in Virginia on the type of attorney representation youth receive, limited available data suggests that Black youth are more likely to retain their own attorney.